nodatime/nodatime/www/userguide/1.1.0/text.md

+---
+layout: userguide
-Handling text in Noda Time
+title: Handling text in Noda Time
+category: advanced
+weight: 80
+---

 There are two options for text handling in Noda Time.
 For some elements of formatting, you can follow the "normal" approach from the .NET Base Class